The Art of Slow Travel: Experiencing Places, Not Just Visiting Them

 Getting started doesn’t require drastic changes—just intentional choices.

-- Walk or use local transport
+- Walk or use local transport to explore neighborhoods

-- Build free time into your itinerary
+- Build free time into your itinerary for spontaneous adventures

 Final Thoughts